You are here

 As a student in the College of Arts & Sciences, you're opening the door to a million different career options.
 That's a great thing, but sometimes it can seem a little overwhelming.
 So many decisions and only four years to make them!

 Fortunately, career counselors are here to help you.
 Career counselors offer expert guidance on finding your strengths, deciding on a major, crafting resumes and cover letters, networking, internships, alumni connections, graduate school options and service programs.
 Students can attend myriad events to explore careers, meet alumni in their interest area and learn how to polish their presentation skills.

 "One can go to school to be a doctor or an engineer, but there's no major for producing musicals in Rwanda.
 The path to career satisfaction is not always straight and predictable It can take unexpected turns before you find the thing that gives you meaning.
 Seize your opportunities, explore your options, and learn what you can.
 And when in doubt, consider that Joy Behar taught high school, Andrea Bocelli was a defense attorney, and Julia Child spied for the government before she cooked on TV.
 Not even our enviable doctors lead lives of certainty.
 Just ask Charles Darwin."
 Anastasia Uglova '05

-- Meet with a career counselor
+- Meeting with a career counselor

 - Follow your interests through courses, clubs or volunteer work

-A few milestones to keep in mind
+Below are a few other concrete milestones to keep in mind:

-- End of freshmen year: Create a college-level resume
+- Freshmen year: Create a college-level resume.

 - Junior year: Make sure you have at least one career-related experience, with another lined up for the summer and participate in a student-alumni networking event.